inuyasha1027/besiege-game/READMEbackup.md

-Day 48: worked on running, reduced freezing, removed islands from map Day 49: removed more freezing, improved graph search, cleaned map edges Day 50: began profiling for bottlenecks, optimized closestHostileArmy() Day 51: added spheres of influence, fixed some patrol and farmer bugs Day 52: fixed freezing and border glitch issues, consolidated distBetween()
+Day 48: worked on running, reduced freezing, removed islands from map Day 49: removed more freezing, improved graph search, cleaned map edges Day 50: began profiling for bottlenecks, optimized closestHostileArmy() Day 51: added spheres of influence, fixed some patrol  and farmer bugs Day 52:

 now:
+fix glitch causing patrols to freak out when "returning to their home city" - probably after battles or when it doesn't know what to do? optimize farmer shit make no armies able to enter or spawn in  - maybe done

-fix glitch in battles with army defeated and retreat time = 1 also figure out why somethings happen twice? figure out why armyPlayer is followed to its corner, not its center make sure armies are ejecting themselves from cities after garrisoning (autorepair)
+make sure armies are ejecting themselves from cities after garrisoning (autorepair)

-idea to fix awkward border thing, just check if two corners are in the same faction, then draw a border accordingly

 add partyCap for nobles and player add castles

 later:
-test on android
-change "back" button to use a stack implement army repairing based on wealth add populations add resting - in cities and outside - for player and others. think about natural occurances that can benefit or hurt you
+change "back" button to use a stack implement army repairing based on wealth (hard) add populations add resting - in cities and outside - for player and others. think about natural occurances that can benefit or hurt you